How to Choose Pottery Glaze – A Beginner Glaze Guide

 Flowing glazes will move as you heat them in the kiln.
 You have two types of glazes here: flowing or floating glazes and stable glazes, which remain in place.
 A flowing glaze makes sense when you want to create an effect that looks the same as ash-glazed pottery.
 A flowing glaze will indicate it on the label.
 Watch for words like separates, moves, flows, and floats.

-Flowing glaze sends rivulets of glaze flowing down your pottery.
+Flowing glaze sends rivulets down your pottery.
 The advantage of a flowing glaze comes from how you can create this effect while using flowing glazes.
-Many flowing glazes require mid-fire temperatures but there are still low fire glazes that flow.
+Many flowing glazes require mid-fire temperatures, but there are still low-fire glazes that flow.
 This effect is created by the amount of flux used in the glaze.
 You can even buy Flux for mid-fire glazes to create this look.
 Each piece will have its own personality because the glaze movement differs with each piece.
 Some may see that as a disadvantage because they can’t control how it looks.

 Clear Glazes on Pottery

-You might choose a clear glaze when you want to seal the ceramic piece to make it non-porous and food safe.
-Several varying degrees of clearness exist with clear glazes.
-Clear glazes are formulated for Low, Mid, and High fire clays.
+You might choose a clear glaze when you want to seal the ceramic piece, making it non-porous and food-safe.
+Several degrees of clarity exist in clear glazes.
+Clear glazes are formulated for Low-, Mid-, and High-fire clays.

 Different ways to Decorate with Clear Glazes

-A clear coat of glaze can be applied over the finish, which will protect it.
-Glaze also offers a way for you to personalize your work.
+A clear glaze can be applied over the finish to protect it.
+Glaze also lets you personalize your work.
 The most common choices include:

 - Underglazes